privacysandbox/aggregation-service/API.md

     "output_domain_bucket_name": <string>,
     // reporting URL
     "attribution_report_to" : <string>,
-    // [Optional] privacy budget limit to be enforced.
-     // Used for debugging during origin trial "debug_privacy_budget_limit": <integer>,
     // [Optional] differential privacy epsilon value to be used
     // for this job.
 0.0 < debug_privacy_epsilon <= 64.0.
 The
     // value can be varied so that tests with different epsilon